gamesbook/pyprototypr/docs/additional_concepts.rst

 A very likely usage for assigned names, is when the ``Common`` command is in use.
-This command stores a number of properties that need to be used across multiple shapes.
-Giving this command as assigned name enables it to be referred to and used elsewhere.
+This command stores a number of properties that need to be used across multiple shapes or commands.

+Giving this command an *assigned name* enables its result, or value, to be referred to, and used or reused, later in the script.
 For example:

 .. code:: python